 I grew up near the beach in Hewlett, New York with my parents, two sisters, various fish, birds and dogs, and a large number of books.
 When I was three, I wrote my first story.
 It was about a magical cat named Stacey who turned people into mats.
 It was not particularly good, but I had a great time writing it—or so I’m told.
 I illustrated it, too.
 Looking at the pictures now, it’s kind of hard to tell the difference between the cats, the people, and the mats.

 All through elementary school I stapled pieces of paper together into books and wrote stories on the pages.
 I often asked my friends to illustrate them.
-I wrote about aliens, my grandparents, historical figures—and I even penned a sequel to the movie Grease, because I wanted Sandy to be friends with Cha-Cha DiGregorio at the end.
+I wrote about aliens, my grandparents, historical figures—and I even penned a sequel to the movie Grease, because I wanted the main character, Sandy, to be friends with a girl named Cha-Cha DiGregorio at the end.

 I loved reading just as much as I loved writing—especially mysteries about Nate the Great, the Boxcar Children, the Bobsey Twins, Cam Jansen, Encyclopedia Brown, Einstein Anderson, Nancy Drew and the Hardy Boys.
 I also loved the There’s Something Queer books by Elizabeth Levy.
 So when I found out Elizabeth Levy was going to visit my school, I was so excited that I wrote a book for her (my friend drew the pictures)—it was called ‘There’s Something Queer in the Auditorium’.
 I’ve never been a very good speller, so I actually wrote ‘There’s Something Queer in the Ataroryum’, but Ms. Levy got the idea.
 I guess you could say that’s the first mystery I ever wrote.